Magnetic Flux Response of Non-Hermitian Topological Phases: NH flux spectral jump

-In a PBC geometry with two flux tubes, this response is equivalent to that of a nontrivial 2D NH phase situated in the plane separating the flux tubes: NH class AII$^\dagger$ is $\ztwo$ classified in 2D~\cite{Kawabata2019} and protects an OBC spectral jump, i.e. the extensive accumulation of edge states only at a single momentum~\footnote{M. M. Denner, et al., \emph{in preparation}.}.
+In a PBC geometry with two flux tubes, this response is equivalent to that of a nontrivial 2D NH phase situated in the plane separating the flux tubes: NH class AII$^\dagger$ is $\ztwo$ classified in 2D~\cite{Kawabata2019} and protects an infernal point, i.e. the extensive accumulation of edge states only at a single momentum~\cite{Denner2023}.
 The number of flux localized modes scales with $L_{\perp}$, the distance between the two defects (see App.~\ref{sec:3dflux-scaling} for details on the finite-size scaling).
+For OBC in the $z-$direction, where $k_\parallel$ is not conserved, the NH flux spectral jump still implies an accumulation of states at the flux tube.
+There may potentially also be surface states contributed by a surface skin effect.
+Next to their different real-space localization, the two effects can be distinguished in terms of the scaling with system size: whereas the surface skin effect is expected to localize $\mathcal{O}(L_{\parallel} = L_z)$ modes, the flux spectral jump localizes $\mathcal{O}(L_{\perp})$ modes.

 We note that \emph{all} NH phases with nontrivial point gap topology are $\ztwo$-classified in 2D.
 On the other hand, they may be $\ztwo$- or $\z$-classified in 3D.
 In the latter case, the flux spectral jump only arises when the $\z$-valued invariant is odd.
 In our example of NH class AII$^\dagger$, this means that only systems where $W_{\mathrm{3D}}(E) \text{ mod } 2 \neq 0$ exhibit a flux response (see Tab.~\ref{tab:fluxpointgaps}).
+Additional responses would be needed to probe the $\z$ nature of $W_{\mathrm{3D}}(E)$.
 The above observations lead us to the following hypothesis, which we prove in App.~\ref{sec:class} by exhaustion: \begin{enumerate}[(II)] \item{ \begin{itquote} A 3D system with nontrivial intrinsic point gap topology in NH symmetry class X and invariant $w \in \ztwo \text{ or } \z$, where X pins $\phi=0,\pi$, shows a flux spectral jump for $\phi = \pi$ iff class X has a nontrivial point gap classification in 2D and $w\ \mathrm{mod}\ 2 \neq 0$. \end{itquote}} \end{enumerate} The flux response of the complete set of NH symmetry classes with nontrivial intrinsic point gap topology~\cite{Okuma2020_toposkin} is summarized in Tab.~\ref{tab:fluxpointgaps}.
 Only classes fulfilling the above condition, including NH class AII$^\dagger$, realize a flux spectral jump.
 An exhaustive collection of model Hamiltonians can be found in App.~\ref{sec:3d-models}.

 \tocless